-About 20 years ago Steelers linebacker Gregg Lloyd wore a T-shirt in training camp with the slogan "Real Men Are Black."
-In that day it was a takeoff on the Oakland Raiders' saying "Real Men Wear Black."
+About 20 years ago Steelers linebacker Greg Lloyd wore a T-shirt in training camp with the slogan "Real Men Are Black."
+(In that day it was a takeoff on the Oakland Raiders' saying "Real Men Wear Black.")

 But Lloyd's T-shirt caused consternation because others interpreted the saying as racist, which didn’t make sense to me.
 And only recently did I understand why.

 A number of people of late have denounced the “Black Lives Matter” slogan and the group behind it that protests police abuse of African-American citizens.
 They seem to believe that it means “Only Black Lives Matter” when it’s really saying “Black Lives Also Matter.”

 And the reality is that black lives often don’t matter, which is their point.
 (I’m not endorsing the movement, by the way.)
 That was also Lloyd's point.

 I’m writing primarily to a Christian audience, and it pains me to say that we do have a race problem even in the church that, if we don’t address it, will compromise our witness for Christ (and in fact has already done so at times).
 Trouble is, most of us won’t see it because doing so might make people uncomfortable.

 But isn’t that what we do when we tell people about coming to Jesus?
 Indeed, too often we complain that non-believers persecute us because we make them uncomfortable.

 I have experience in such.
 In the early 1980s I was asked to leave an otherwise all-white campus fellowship and attend a black one that the umbrella ministry offered; I told the staff person making the request that I wouldn’t do that.
 Fifteen years ago I broke off a relationship with a woman who wanted to marry me in part because her church, which she didn’t want to leave, had literature that I learned later came from what used to be the White Citizens Council, still listed as a hate group by the Southern Poverty Law Center, and I refused to go there.